 Fran Bigman is a PhD student in English at the University of Cambridge, where she gained a distinction-level MPhil in 2008.
 Prior to that she studied at Brown University and Columbia University and spent over three years in the editorial department of Alfred A Knopf, Pantheon, and Schocken Books at Random House in New York.
 She has also worked for W.W.
 Norton & Company in New York and the literary agents AP Watt and The Wylie Agency in London.
 Fran’s book reviews have appeared in the Times Literary Supplement, Wasafiri, Forbes.com, Words Without Borders, where she also served as reviews editor, and the Jewish Quarterly.
 She is reviews editor of the website Fiction Uncovered.

 Sarah Bower is a novelist and short story writer.
 She has published two historical novels, The Needle in the Blood and The Book of Love.
 The Needle in the Blood was Susan Hill’s Book of the Year in 2007.
 The Book of Love was published in the US under the title Sins of the House of Borgia in 2011 and became a Toronto Globe and Mail historical fiction bestseller.
-It is due to be published in Brazil and several European countries in 2012.
-The Needle in the Blood will be published in the US in 2012.

 Her short fiction has appeared in QWF, The Yellow Room, Spiked and Buzzwords among others.
 She has a creative writing MA from the University of East Anglia, where she now teaches.
 She is also a tutor in creative writing for the Open University.
 Sarah is currently working on a contemporary novel and a short story collection.
+She has a website here.

 Matthew Branton is the author of four novels, The Love Parade, The House of Whacks, Coast and The Hired Gun, all published in the UK by Bloomsbury and translated into Japanese and Russian overseas.
 He was involved in the controversial New Puritans project (Fourth Estate, 2000) and his fifth novel was recently published in a groundbreaking online venture with the Independent on Sunday, for whom Matthew also reviews regularly.
 He has lectured in creative writing as far afield as the University of Hawaii, and has worked with The Literary Consultancy for several years.